 The Yawkeys' commitment to philanthropy extended to many organizations throughout New England and Georgetown County, South Carolina.
 They were particularly interested in supporting organizations that encouraged educational opportunities, improved health care, enhanced human service programs, provided youth and amateur athletic opportunities, celebrated arts and cultural endeavors, and valued conservation efforts.

 The historic 2002 sale of the Boston Red Sox resulted in a significant expansion of the Foundations' assets.
 With this expansion, the Trustees of the Yawkey Foundations were given the opportunity to use the resources provided by the Yawkey legacy to honor Tom and Jean Yawkey's commitment to those in need.
-Since 2002, the Trustees of the Yawkey Foundations have awarded more than $290 million to a broad range of organizations.
+Since 2002, the Trustees of the Yawkey Foundations have awarded nearly 2,500 grants totalling $316 million to a broad range of organizations.
 The Yawkey Foundations look forward to continuing their efforts to build hope and create opportunity in the lives of children, families, and the underserved.